threlte/threlte/.changeset/smooth-geese-wonder.md

 "@threlte/core": patch
 ---

-Replace mitt dependency with a smaller internal even emitter
+Remove mitt runtime dependency by using a smaller internal event emitter